wwarthen/RomWBW/Source/Doc/SystemGuide.md

 If the Duration (HL) is set to zero, then the SNDPLAY function will operate in a non-blocking mode. i.e. a tone will start playing and the play function will return.
 The tone will continue to play until the next tone is played.
-If the Duration (HL) is greater than zero, the the sound will play for the duration defined in HL and then return.
+If the Duration (HL) is greater than zero, the sound will play for the duration defined in HL and then return.

 **\*\*\* Function Not Implemented \*\*\**